No results found

 Home / Health / Articles / Which states are people traveling to for abortions?

-According to the most recent national abortion data, 64,919 pregnant people traveled outside of their home states for an abortion in 2020.
-That’s 10.6% of all abortions reported that year.[1]
+According to the most recent national abortion data, 74,244 pregnant women traveled outside of their areas of residence for abortions in 2021.
+That’s 11.9% of all abortions reported that year.
+California, Maryland, New Hampshire, and New Jersey did not submit abortion data.

 Where are people traveling to get abortions?